ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 <!-- network elements. -->

 AR-3:
-~ The ALTO server SHOULD allow the ALTO client to query path vectors and the properties of abstract network elements consistently.
+~ The path vector abstraction requires consistent encoding of path vectors (AR-1) and the properties of the elements in a path vector (AR-2).
-~ Path vectors and the properties of abstract network elements are correlated information, but can be separated into different ALTO information resources.
+~ Specifically, path vectors and the properties of abstract network elements in the vectors are dependent.
 A mechanism to query both of them consistently is necessary.

 <!-- - Encapsulating multiple map messages in a single response: Sending multiple queries to get path vectors and properties of abstract network elements introduce additional communication overhead.
 A mechanism to provide multiple map messages in a single session is necessary. -->